Anxiety is a feeling of stress or fear that is a natural reaction to a sense of danger.

 Obsessive Compulsive Disorder

-- Fears of harming others, especially a loved one
+- being worried about harming other people, especially a loved one

-- Excessive washing or cleaning, e.g. hand washing
+- excessive washing or cleaning, such as handwashing

-- Arranging and ordering, e.g. objects in a room
+- arranging and ordering things, such as objects in a room

 Generalised Anxiety Disorder